Chapters of 2 Maccabees: Chapter 3

 The third chapter recounts the story of Heliodorus's attempt to tax the Temple.
 It is a self-contained story and a prelude to the main history of the revolt, but establishes that God protects the Second Temple when his people and their leaders are faithful.
 During the term of Onias III as High Priest and Seleucus IV Philopator as king (reigned from 187–175 BCE), a Jewish supervisor named Simon has a falling out with Onias.
 He tells the governor (ethnarch) that the Temple had a gigantic stockpile of illegal treasure that could be lawfully taken, as revenge on Onias.
 The king sends Heliodorus to investigate.
-Upon Helidorus's arrival in Jerusalem, Onias denies Simon's claim; Heliodorus says that the money the Temple did have must nevertheless be impounded.
+Upon Heliodorus's arrival in Jerusalem, Onias denies Simon's claim; Heliodorus says that the money the Temple did have must nevertheless be impounded.
 All Jerusalem prays for deliverance by God.
-On the day that Helidorus and his entourage visit the temple's treasury, a fearful apparition of a horseman wearing golden armor appears.
-Two mysterious handsome and strong youths also appear, wearing splendid raiment, and standing on either side of Helidorus, deliver a barrage of blows and floggings to him.
-Helidorus, near death, is carried off in a litter; his entourage begs Onias III for help.
-Not wishing for trouble with the king, Onias III performs a sacrifice for Helidorus's salvation and healing.
+On the day that Heliodorus and his entourage visit the temple's treasury, a fearful apparition of a horseman wearing golden armor appears.
+Two mysterious handsome and strong youths also appear, wearing splendid raiment, and standing on either side of Heliodorus, deliver a barrage of blows and floggings to him.
+Heliodorus, near death, is carried off in a litter; his entourage begs Onias III for help.
+Not wishing for trouble with the king, Onias III performs a sacrifice for Heliodorus's salvation and healing.
 The youths, presumably angels, tell Heliodorus that he should be grateful to Onias, and that his new mission is to proclaim the greatness and power of God to all.
-After he returns to Antioch, Helidorus testifies to the power of God, and wryly suggests that Seleucus IV send some enemy of his to Jerusalem next, as he'll have him back flogged, if alive at all.
+After he returns to Antioch, Heliodorus testifies to the power of God, and wryly suggests that Seleucus IV send some enemy of his to Jerusalem next, as he'll have him back flogged, if alive at all.